 - Excessive warehousing costs

-There have been many stories of large corporations losing billions of dollars due to poor inventory management resulting in frequent stockouts.
-Hence, it is important that you identify what are the factors affecting inventory control to avoid potential issues along the way.
+There have been many stories of large corporations losing billions of dollars due to inventory inefficiency resulting in frequent stockouts.
+Hence, you must identify what are the factors affecting inventory control to avoid potential issues along the way.

 1) Lack of proper planning

-Inventory management deals with more than just stock levels.
+The management of an inventory deals with more than just stock levels.
 It also involves the sourcing, storing, and selling of your products.
 Hence, it deals with multiple locations, agencies, and processes at once.
 Each one is interdependent with one another.

 When one part encounters an issue, the whole operation can be affected.
 This can be in the form of delays, liabilities, or stock damages.
-Failure to plan each step of your inventory management can have detrimental effects on your inventory.
+Failure to plan each step of your can cause inventory inefficiency.

-For example, a flower shop failed to plan ahead for Valentine’s Day.
+For example, a flower shop failed to plan for Valentines Day.
 As a result, they forgot to increase their orders of flowers in preparation for the event.
-So when Valentine’s Day finally arrived, they ran out of flowers to sell, and thus, missed out on gaining more profit for that day.
+So when Valentines Day finally arrived, they ran out of flowers to sell, and thus, missed out on gaining more profit for that day.

-Planning ahead is a crucial element of inventory management.
+Planning is a crucial element avoid inventory inefficiency.
 This will allow you to determine whether or not your stock levels are sufficient for the time being.

 To help you with your planning, you can hire people with careers in logistics.
-These are individuals who are responsible for developing and implementing logistics plans which include warehouse management, inventory management, and procurement.
+These are individuals who are responsible for developing and implementing logistics plans which include inventory & warehouse management, plus procurement.

 2) Miscommunication and poor coordination

-Having a plan is only the first step to an efficient inventory operation.
+Having a plan is only the first step in your avoid inventory inefficiency operation.
 You must also make sure that everyone involved in the process is adequately informed of the plan.
 This includes your suppliers, vendors, warehouse managers, transporters, and the rest of your employees.
 Any miscommunication at any part can result in poor coordination among the stakeholders.

-Unfortunately, miscommunication and poor coordination are common issues of inventory management in the supply chain.
+Unfortunately, miscommunication and poor coordination are common issues in inventory inefficiency and disruption in the supply chain.
 This is especially true when it comes to dealing with your suppliers and vendors.

-It is important that you vet your suppliers and vendors properly.
+You must vet your suppliers and vendors properly.
 Make sure that you only partner with reliable companies so that you can avoid any conflicts in the long run.
-This requires you to do your due diligence and research the background of any potential partner companies before you enter into an agreement with them.
+This requires you to do your due diligence and research the background of any potential partner companies before you agree with them.

 3) Failure to monitor

-Another factor leading to inefficient inventory management is poor tracking or monitoring.
-While trust is an important element in maintaining proper coordination with the stakeholders in your inventory operations, it isn’t enough to ensure that everything will go smoothly.
+Another factor leading to Inventory inefficiency is poor tracking or monitoring.
+While trust is an important element in maintaining proper coordination with the stakeholders in your inventory operations, it isnt enough to ensure that everything will go smoothly.

 What you need is proper tracking and monitoring of your inventory process.
 Without it, you might only find out about the issues in your operations when it is too late.
 By then, the damage would be done, and you have no choice but to pay for the consequences.

-Consider investing in inventory management software.
-One of the benefits of an inventory management system is that it gives you a comprehensive overview of your inventory operations.
-It informs you of the conditions of your products upon its arrival to the warehouse up until it reaches the shelves.
+Consider investing in inventory management software, like ProfitBooks One of the benefits of an inventory system is that it gives you a comprehensive overview of your inventory operations.
+It informs you of the conditions of your products upon their arrival at the warehouse up until it reaches the shelves.

 This way, you are always aware of the whereabouts and conditions of your stocks.